Securing Our Region's Future

 A revised project budget was proposed that would fill the gap in the project construction price and Waimea Irrigators Limited confirmed their portion of the additional funding.
 Select committee hearings on the Local Bill were held in Richmond.

-Waimea Water Limited, the CCO, to take ownership of the Waimea Community Dam construction and management.
+The Government's Local Bill is approved, providing access to necessary land to build the Dam.
+Waimea Water Limited, the CCO, is officially formed and takes ownership of the Waimea Community Dam construction and management.

 Copyright 2019 Waimea Water